ayushsharma82/ESP-DASH/README.md

 <br/>

-<p><b>DASH V3</b> is a blazing fast library to create a functional & real-time dashboard for <b>ESP8266</b> & <b>ESP32</b> microcontrollers.
-This library provides you with various components & charts to create a perfect web-accessible dashboard for your project.
-ESP-DASH is <b>not</b> dependent on your internet connection and you can access it anytime via it's IP address.</p>
+<p align="center"><b>DASH V3</b> is a blazing fast library to create a functional & real-time dashboard for <b>ESP8266</b> & <b>ESP32</b> microcontrollers.
+This library includes charts, display cards, interactive buttons and many more components to create a perfect dashboard which is accessible locally via your device IP without the need of an internet connection.
+DASH aims at providing people with a C++ syntax to create a beautiful embedded dashboard without any hassle.</p>

 <br/>